stryker-mutator/stryker-js/packages/stryker-vue-mutator/README.md

 # Stryker Vue mutator

-A mutator that supports mutating Vue code for [Stryker](https://stryker-mutator.io), the mutation testing framework for JavaScript and friends.
+A mutator that supports mutating `*.vue` code for [Stryker](https://stryker-mutator.io), the mutation testing framework for JavaScript and friends.

 This plugin cannot work on its own as it requires additional mutators to function.